-There are countless camping opportunities inside dozens of North Carolina State Parks and the national parks in our state with campsites – the largest being Great Smoky Mountains National Park.
+There are countless camping opportunities inside dozens of North Carolina state and national parks, including Great Smoky Mountains National Park.
 Locations vary, from designated sites for family and group camping that may come with RV hookups, cabins, restrooms with hot showers, and picnic areas with grills; to primitive camping with few amenities.

 Familiarize yourself with the rules of camping in our parks and you’ll enjoy a fun, safe and affordable experience: